project-gemmi/gemmi/paper.md

 [zlib](http://zlib.net/)
 and [pybind11](https://github.com/pybind/pybind11).

-The project would not be possible without Eugene Krissinel, Gerard Bricogne and Garib Murshudov, who initiated it, and without many discussions with users and with colleagues from Global Phasing and CCP4.
+This project would not be possible without Eugene Krissinel, Gérard Bricogne and Garib Murshudov, who initiated it, and without many discussions with users and with colleagues from Global Phasing and CCP4.